Home

 The dried pasta is then packed in bags or boxes, ready for market.

-About Pasta - What Pasta Should I Use?
+What Pasta Should You Use?

 When making pasta dishes, choose a pasta shape and sauce that complement each other.
 In general, thin, delicate pastas like angel hair or thin spaghetti, should be served with lighter, thinner sauces.